JamesW121/Interactive-Lab-Hub/Lab 2/README.md

 You are permitted (but not required) to work in groups and share a turn in; you are expected to make equal contribution on any group work you do, and N people's group project should look like N times the work of a single person's lab.
 What each person did should be explicitly documented.
 Make sure the page for the group turn in is linked to your Interactive Lab Hub page.

+## Link of video:

 [Friday Clock Version2.0!](https://youtu.be/SHXBE5gG2Ao)

-Description:
+## Description:

 3 amazing features in one clock!

-A Friday count down clock - get to know how many days or seconds you are away from next Friday.
+1. A Friday count down clock - get to know how many days or seconds you are away from next Friday.

-A random task generator - No worries when you feel bored!
+2. A random task generator - No worries when you feel bored!
 Use the Raspberry Friday clock to get some fun ideas!

-A roll dice - let it help you when you can't make a decision.
+3. A roll dice - let it help you when you can't make a decision.